 The benefit of long tail keywords is that they serve the searcher’s intent.
 For example, when the keyword “photography” is searched, the results are endless.
 However, the results may or may not be relevant because the searcher could be looking for photography equipment, photography tips or a number of other related needs.
 When “how to improve at landscape photography” is searched, it is clear that the searcher is looking for advice on how to improve their photography skills and the search results are more likely to contain content that is valuable to the searcher.
 If this content is then tied to product or service recommendations, it can lead to a conversion.

 Keywords that are more specific and are more transparent about intent, often lead to conversions.
-Long tail keywords lead to a conversion two and a half times more frequently than a general keyword.
+In fact, they lead to a conversion two and a half times more frequently than a normal keyword.
 When someone enters a long tail keyword, they have a distinct problem that needs solving and are willing to complete an action in that moment to solve it.

 Long Story Short

 Long tail keywords have value.
 They may not cater to a high volume of people, but they cater to a more specific pool of people, which can be more valuable.
-Long tail keywords can allow your business to capture a niche audience with specific pain points that your products and/or services can address.
-If you know your business well and choose keywords that match your offerings and competitive advantages, then long tail keywords can be very beneficial.
+This can allow your business to capture a niche audience with specific pain points that your products and/or services can address.
+If you know your business well and choose keywords that match your offerings and competitive advantages, then they can be very beneficial.

 Plus, optimizing for long tail keywords can help improve your website’s rankings in other ways.
 Improving upon long tail keyword rankings can simultaneously improve ranking for related short tail keywords.
 Considering long tail keywords when crafting content can also improve the relevancy of your website, which is factored in by search engines when determining site rank.

 Are you ready to enhance your SEO efforts?
 Fill out our contact form and let’s chat!